Triangulation Independent Ptolemy Varieties: Transitive edge sets and degeneracy types

-Note that a decoration determines a partition of the edge set of $\T$ into those whose Ptolemy coordinates are zero, and those whose Ptolemy coordinates are nonzero.
-We refer to this partition as the~\emph{Ptolemy partition}.
-We shall consider such partitions in more detail.
+Note that a decoration $D$ determines a distinguished subset of the edge set of $\T$, namely those whose Ptolemy coordinates are zero.
+We refer to this subset as the \emph{zero-set} of $D$.

-\begin{definition} A \emph{transitive partition} is a partitioning of the edges of $\T$ into \emph{zero-edges} and \emph{nonzero edges} such that if two edges on a face are zero-edges, so is the third.
-The set of transitive partitions is denoted by $\E(\T)$.
-Occasionally a transitive partition is denoted as a pair $(\T,E)$. \end{definition} A transitive partition canonically lifts to a partition of the edges of $\widetilde\T$ and of the long edges of $\overline\T$ and $\Ttildebar$. \begin{lemma} The Ptolemy partition of a decoration is transitive. \end{lemma} \begin{proof} If $g_0P$, $g_1P$ and $g_2P$ are the cosets assigned to the vertices of a face, the Ptolemy coordinates are given by $c_{ij}=\det(v_i,v_j)$, where $v_i=g_i\left(\begin{smallmatrix}1\\0\end{smallmatrix}\right)$.
+\begin{definition} A \emph{transitive edge set} is a subset $E$ of the edges of $\T$ such that if two edges on a face are in $E$, so is the third.
+The set of transitive edge sets is denoted by $\TE(\T)$.
+Given $E\in\TE(\T)$, we refer to the edges in $E$ as \emph{zero-edges}.
+To stress the dependence on $\T$ we sometimes denote a transitive edge set as $(\T,E)$ instead of $E$. \end{definition}

+\begin{lemma} The zero-set of a decoration is transitive. \end{lemma} \begin{proof} If $g_0P$, $g_1P$ and $g_2P$ are the cosets assigned to the vertices of a face, the Ptolemy coordinates are given by $c_{ij}=\det(v_i,v_j)$, where $v_i=g_i\left(\begin{smallmatrix}1\\0\end{smallmatrix}\right)$.
 Hence, a Ptolemy coordinate $c_{ij}$ is zero if and only if $v_i$ and $v_j$ are linearly dependent.
 The result now follows from the fact that linear dependence of vectors is transitive. \end{proof}

-\begin{definition} Let $E\in\E(\T)$ be a transitive partition.
+\begin{definition} Let $E\in\TE(\T)$ be a transitive edge set.
 A face of $\T$ is \emph{degenerate} if all its three edges are zero-edges.
 A simplex of $\T$ is degenerate if all of its six edges are zero-edges. \end{definition}

-\begin{definition} We divide the transitive partitions into the following types:
+\begin{definition} We divide the transitive edge sets into the following types:

-\end{definition} Clearly, any $E\in\E(\T)$ falls into exactly one of these types.
+\end{definition} Clearly, any $E\in\TE(\T)$ falls into exactly one of these types.